somayehsharifi69/somayehsharifi69/README.md

 I am a seasoned mathematician with several years of extensive research experience in mathematics and interdisciplinary studies, specializing in Optimization Problems, Game Theory, Statistics, Numerical Analysis, and Quantum Computing.

-To date, my experience as a researcher in my field of study has been extremely rewarding and productive.
-I aspire to advance my expertise in Data Sciences, Machine Learning, and Algorithms.
-My ultimate goal is to become an expert in a specific domain and subsequently share my research experience and ideas within the education field.
+Enthusiastic and productive researcher specializing in Applied Mathematics and Optimization Problems.
+Deep interest in Data Science, Machine Learning, and Algorithms.
+Dedicated to advancing research and contributing to the field through innovative projects and collaboration.
 Committed to continuous learning and sharing knowledge through educational initiatives.

 ## Skills